 Children join the bus outside their house or at one of the meeting spots along the route.
 Each bus operates to suit the needs and schedules of the families on the route, so check with the coordinator of your bus for specific details.
 Contact details for each bus coordinator can be found below.

-General questions about the Wise Walkers programme can be directed to (TBA), the overall coordinator for the walking school buses.
+General questions about the Wise Walkers programme can be directed to Sandra Fowler, the overall coordinator for the walking school buses.

 Walking School Bus routes

-There are five main walking school bus routes, with new routes being added as needed so do get in touch with us if you want your child to walk to school.
+There are four main walking school bus routes, with new routes being added as needed so do get in touch with us if you want your child to walk to school.

 - East Coast Road

-The East Coast Road bus leaves from the corner of Dewsbury Terrace and East Coast Road at 8:10am.
-Currently the bus walks on Tuesdays and Thursdays, but parents are keen to walk more days as more families get on board.
+The East Coast Road bus leaves from the corner of Dewsbury Terrace and East Coast Road and walks up East Coast Road before turning in to Aberdeen Road and on to school.

 - Informal Small Groups